AshwinVagu/MIE_NATIVE_TWILIO_IVR/README.md

 In this approach, the IVR system uses **Twilio's bidirectional streaming** capabilities to directly pipe raw audio to **Deepgram for Speech-to-Text**, and then streams **Deepgram TTS responses** back to the caller — enabling a low-latency, barge-in–capable conversational flow powered by **Mistral AI**.

+NOTE: I also have simple streaming of Twilio audio and speech-to-text conversion in another file(without LLM), in case a simplified version of this code is needed in another usecase.
+The file you can look into for this is the twilio_to_deepgram_streaming.js file in streaming_approach directory.

 ---

 ## **Features**